-If you are currently entering a divorce and want to win sole custody of your child – or need help determining the guidelines for a joint custody agreement – a professional Burleson divorce attorney from Coontz Cochran can help you build a strong argument for your cause.
+If you are currently entering a divorce and want to win sole custody of your child – or need help determining the guidelines for a joint custody agreement – a professional Burleson child custody lawyer from Coontz Cochran can help you build a strong argument for your cause.
 We understand just how important your children are to you, and we want to help you ensure they remain by your side.

 Most parents entering a divorce will want full custody of any children.
 While winning full custody can be difficult and require much mediation, it can also be very rewarding.
 Some of the benefits you can expect after winning full custody of your child or children includes:

 In order to obtain a court order for child custody, you must be able to prove to the court that it is in your child's best interest to be in your care.
-The court always takes the child's best interest into consideration for custody and child support orders, which is why you need the skilled and aggressive representation of a lawyer.
-A family law attorney is the only person who can present a strong argument on your behalf and obtain a court order granting you managing conservatorship of your child.
+The court always takes the child's best interest into consideration for custody and child support orders, which is why you need the skilled and aggressive representation of a lawyer who understands the ins and outs of handling family law matters.
+A skilled child custody attorney is the only person who can present a strong argument on your behalf and obtain a court order granting you managing conservatorship of your child.

 Contact us to consult a Johnson County custody lawyer and discuss your options.
 We can help protect the interests of your child.